lunardoggo/StartOptions/README.md

     public ApplicationStartOptions(IEnumerable<StartOptionGroup> groups, IEnumerable<StartOption> grouplessOptions)
 ---
 # Usage
-Create a new class that inherits from `AbstractApplication` and override its abstract methods:
+In order to use the easiest interface to this library, create a new class that inherits from `AbstractApplication` and override its abstract methods:

     class DemoApplication : AbstractApplication

-Set your ApplicationStartOptions inside of `GetApplicationStartOptions`:
+Set your ApplicationStartOptions inside of `GetApplicationStartOptions`, note that valid StartOption names must start with either a letter or a number and can only contain letters, numbers, underscores and hyphens/dashes.
+Also note, that you can also provide custom HelpOptions and StartOptionParserSettings in this method (see Demo-Project):

     protected override ApplicationStartOptions GetApplicationStartOptions()
     {